Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Discussion

 \subsection{The present-day mass of the SMC}

 It is difficult to make a proper comparison of our recovered present-day mass of the SMC with values in the literature as most estimations were derived from mass models that assumed gas and stars were bound by the SMC potential to large radii.
-We obtain $M_{DM}(\leq 3\,{\rm kpc})=1.48^{+0.08}_{-0.07} \times 10^9 M_{\odot}$ and $M_{*}(\leq 3\,{\rm kpc})=0.30\pm0.05 \times 10^9 M_{\odot}$ (\S\ref{sec:SMCmasS}).
-Summing to this the total gas mass measured within the same radius ($5.6 \times 10^8 M_{\odot}$; \citealt[ ][]{1999MNRAS.302..417S,2004ApJ...604..176S,2005A&A...432...45B}), we obtain a total present-day mass of the SMC equal to $M_{{\rm tot}}(\leq 3\,{\rm kpc})=2.34\pm0.46 \times 10^9 M_{\odot}$.
-While this value is consistent with the estimate for total SMC mass of $2.4 \times 10^9 M_{\odot}$ in \citet{2004ApJ...604..176S}, the underlying assumptions of our methods are quite different (the model in \citealt{2004ApJ...604..176S} was a two-component model without Dark Matter) so it is challenging to meaningfully compare the two values.
+We obtain $M_{DM}(\leq 3\,{\rm kpc})=1.39^{+0.08}_{-0.07} \times 10^9 M_{\odot}$ and $M_{*}(\leq 3\,{\rm kpc})=0.34\pm0.05 \times 10^9 M_{\odot}$ (\S\ref{sec:SMCmasS}).
+Summing to this the total gas mass measured within the same radius ($5.6 \times 10^8 M_{\odot}$; \citealt[ ][]{1999MNRAS.302..417S,2004ApJ...604..176S,2005A&A...432...45B}), we obtain a total present-day mass of the SMC equal to $M_{{\rm tot}}(\leq 3\,{\rm kpc})=2.29\pm0.46 \times 10^9 M_{\odot}$.
+While this value is consistent with the estimate for total SMC mass of $2.4 \times 10^9 M_{\odot}$ in \citet{2004ApJ...604..176S}, the underlying assumptions of our methods are quite different (the model in \citealt{2004ApJ...604..176S} was a two-component model without dark matter) so it is challenging to meaningfully compare the two values.
 Our total mass is also consistent with the lower bound of the estimation from \citet{2006AJ....131.2514H}, who derived a total mass between $2.7 \times 10^9 M_{\odot}$ and $5.1 \times 10^9 M_{\odot}$ through a simple virial analysis based on stellar kinematics.
 The smaller value that we recover is due to the fact our model excludes the stars in the tidal debris from the computation of the bound SMC mass.

-\subsection{Comparison with Dark Matter annihilation literature}
+\subsection{Comparison with dark matter annihilation literature}

-Our recovered value for the $J$-factor ($19.22\pm0.14$\, GeV$^2$\,cm$^{-5}$) is in good agreement with the estimate of \citet{2016PhRvD..93f2004C} and -- interestingly -- on par with the isolated dwarf galaxy Draco \citep[$18.69\pm0.05$\, GeV$^2$\,cm$^{-5}$ estimated in ][]{2020JCAP...09..004A}.
-The estimated $D$-factor ($18.80\pm0.03$\, GeV$^2$\,cm$^{-5}$) likewise is consistent with estimations for isolated dwarf galaxies \citep[Draco, Tucana II estimated in ][]{2016PhRvD..93j3512E}.
-This suggests that the SMC is a competitive target for the observation of gamma-rays and/or X-rays originating from Dark Matter annihilation and/or decay events.
+Our recovered value for the $J$-factor ($18.99\pm0.16$\, GeV$^2$\,cm$^{-5}$) is in good agreement with the estimate of \citet{2016PhRvD..93f2004C} and -- interestingly -- on par with the isolated dwarf galaxy Draco \citep[$18.69\pm0.05$\, GeV$^2$\,cm$^{-5}$ estimated in ][]{2020JCAP...09..004A}.
+The estimated $D$-factor ($18.73\pm0.04$\, GeV$^2$\,cm$^{-5}$) likewise is consistent with estimations for isolated dwarf galaxies \citep[Draco, Tucana II estimated in ][]{2016PhRvD..93j3512E}.
+This suggests that the SMC is a competitive target for the observation of gamma-rays and/or X-rays originating from dark matter annihilation and/or decay events, provided that its gamma-ray background is correctly modelled.